DanikGu/EndearingApp/README.md

 A base application to create tables and relationships and manage this data via OData API, with plans for some generic frontend capabilities in the future.
 Dependencies

-This project depends on the following libraries:

-    SqlForSchemaGenerator
-    EdmModelBuilder

 Overview

 The Base App provides a foundational structure for managing database tables and relationships through an API.
 This setup will facilitate seamless data management and retrieval, and future updates aim to include a generic frontend for more accessible interaction.